vladkramarov/twitter_stance_on_ukraine/README.md

 - An interactive Dash app is used to visualize the results.
 The main chart for the Dash app is created in Plotly [plotly_chart_components](src/deployment/plotly_chart_components.py)
 - SQL query used to generate data for Dash app can be found in [generate_chart_data](src/deployment/generate_chart_data.py)
 - All the Dash app components are in [dash_components](src/deployment/dash_components.py)
 - The actual app is deployed on Elastic Beanstalk.
 AWS Codepipeline is used for CI/CD.
-The code to the app is in [application](application.py), and here is the actual [link](http://twitterukraine-env.eba-ybme3mms.us-east-1.elasticbeanstalk.com/)
+The code to the app is in [application](application.py); the actual app can be found [here](http://twitterukraine-env.eba-ybme3mms.us-east-1.elasticbeanstalk.com/)